 - It provides a baby with more social stimulation when compared to bottle feeding.

-- It is less stressful for the baby, as he/she will only need to deal with milk in their mouth, instead of a nipple as well.
+- It is less stressful for the baby, as they will only need to deal with milk in their mouth instead of a nipple as well.

 - The whole family can do cup-feeding.

 - Baby feeding cups are inexpensive and easy to use.

 Disadvantages of Cup-Feeding Babies

 - It's one of those alternative feeding methods that can get messy.

 - A cup-feeding newborn might learn to prefer the cup over breastfeeding.

 - It does not cater to the baby’s need to suck.

 - There is the danger of aspirating milk; the milk could go down the wrong way, into the lungs; this is why you need to be alert while doing this so as not to pour the milk down the baby’s throat.
 You must allow your baby to lap up the milk by themself.